We all know that the avocado is a creamy, delicious and versatile snack, but are avocados good for you?

-Avocados have been eaten for as long as 15,000 years, and are actually classified as a berry with a large pip.
-They are grown mostly in Mediterranean climates but due to the recent explosion of information on their health benefits are now popular worldwide.
-Yes, avocados are everywhere, and for good reason – not only are they super creamy and VERY satiating, they also make a great accompaniment to pretty much any meal – even desserts.
+Avocados have been eaten for as long as 15,000 years and are actually classified as a berry with a large pip.
+They are grown mostly in Mediterranean climates, but due to the recent explosion of information on their health benefits are now popular worldwide.

 1. BLOOD SUGAR CONTROL

-This is one of the main and very important benefits of the humble avocado: Just half with your breakfast, or morning smoothie will not only lower the GI of your entire meal, but the fats will help keep your blood sugar stable for the REST OF THE DAY – and you satiated for hours.
-Trust me, this really works, I’ve tried and tested it many times.
+Blood sugar control is one of the main and very important benefits of the humble avocado.
+Just half with your breakfast or morning smoothie will lower the GI of your entire meal.
+The healthy fats will help keep your blood sugar stable for the rest of the day, and you satiated for hours.

-I like to add mine to a delicious plant based protein powder blend, and whizz up really thick in my Nutri Bullet with some nut milk, cacao powder, and healthy sweetener like xylitol.
-It comes out just like a chocolate pudding, but with zero carbs – Perfect for keeping your body in fat burning mode after your night’s fast.
+Add avocado to a delicious vegan protein powder blend.
+Wizz up really thickly in your high speed blender with some nut milk, cacao powder and healthy sweetener like xylitol.
+It comes out just like a chocolate pudding, but with zero carbs.

 2. CAN HELP CONTROL DIABETES